What is a PDF Parser?

 PDF Parsing Use Cases

 PDF parsers or PDF scrapers are widely preferred in use cases that deal with intelligent document processing or business process automation.
-This essentially covers any organizational workflow that needs to automatically extract data from PDF documents:
+This essentially covers any organizational document management workflow that needs to automatically extract data from PDF documents:

 - Invoice automation - Extract data from invoices intelligently.